grpc/grpc.io/content/en/docs/guides/deadlines.md

 implementations.
 In some languages this behavior needs to be explicitly enabled (e.g. C++) and in others it is enabled by default (e.g. Java and Go).
-Using this capability lets you avoid the error-prone approach of manually including the deadline to each outgoing RPC.
+Using this capability lets you avoid the error-prone approach of manually including the deadline for each outgoing RPC.

 Since a deadline is set point in time, propagating it as-is to a server can be problematic as the clocks on the two servers might not be synchronized.
 To